Is your body-mind really doing a job or just you doing a job?

 Well, I guess, it all depends upon how we train our mind and see things in our lives irrespective of ages.

-In today’s technologically driven time, at the highest levels of any kind of relationship, everyone is great no matter the age or maturity.
+In today’s technologically driven world, at the highest levels of any kind of relationship, everyone is great no matter the age or maturity.

-At this point the decisive factor is rarely who knows more about the relationship, but who dictates the tone of the relationship.
+Nowadays, the decisive factor is rarely who knows more about the relationship, but who applies the essence of the relationship.

-The flow of life, actually, is just a relationship and its understanding how it carries us within it.
+The flow of life, actually, is just a relationship and its movement how it passes us within it.

-Relationship to girlfriend or boyfriend, relationship to spouse, relationship to parents, relationship to siblings, relationship to kids, relationship to neighbors, relationship to boss, and relationship to colleagues in office, and so many others.
+There are so many relationships, relationship to girlfriend or boyfriend, relationship to spouse, relationship to parents, relationship to siblings, relationship to kids, relationship to neighbors, relationship to boss, and relationship to colleagues, and so many others.

-How we understand these relationships is very complicated and complex but if we try to understand each one from scratch without any superiority and ego in our mind, each can be very simple too.
+How we understand these relationships is very complex but if we try to understand each one from scratch without any superiority and ego in our mind, each can be very simple too.

 Emotions like superiority and ego stopped me from responding to Kara after her offer to meet me in a grocery store.

-Any kind of excellent relationship remains sustainable only if there is no judgment for the other party.
+Any kind of excellent relationship remains sustainable only if there is no judgment for the person next to you.

-I remember, once one of my students told me he grew up all his childhood at daycare center.
+I remember that one of my students told me he grew up all his childhood at his aunt’s house.

-From the age 1 to 5, he doesn’t remember anything but he remembers every detail of what happened when their parents dropped off and picked him up.
+From the age one to five, he doesn’t remember anything but he remembers every detail of his aunt house, and what time their parents dropped off and picked him up from aunt’s house.

-This clearly indicated to me that his real relationship was only with his parents.
+This clearly indicated to me that his real relationship was only with his aunt and her house.

-I guess there is a fundamental eternity in how we should enrich our relationship as parents to our kids.
+I guess there is a fundamental truth in how we should grow our relationship as parents to our kids.

 Few days ago I met my friend Nick who works in our department.